skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 <blockquote>
 <p>
-"Veterans described the VA appeals process as a ‘black hole,’ where their disability compensation claim could sit for years without any updates from the VA.
+"Veterans described the VA appeals process as a &apos;black hole,&apos; where their disability compensation claim could sit for years without any updates from the VA.
 I led a team to develop an Appeals Status tool that provided veterans with plain-language updates.
-It contributed to a 40% reduction in call center volumes, but more importantly a Veteran said of the new tool, ‘It gives me hope.’"
+It contributed to a 40% reduction in call center volumes, but more importantly a Veteran said of the new tool, &apos;It gives me hope.&apos;"
 </p>
 </blockquote>